 - Courses taken in fall 2007 or after: Courses bearing either the UC or CSU designation are eligible for transfer, unless the course is determined to be vocational in nature, such as plumbing, HVAC, and automotive courses.
 Computer and technology courses are eligible for transfer.
 However, courses must also meet all other University requirements as stated in the University catalog.

-See the downloads on the right side of this page for guides for the transfer of credits from various California community colleges.
+On the right side of this page are guides for the transfer of credits from various other California community colleges.